NathanielF/NathanielF.github.io/notes/certain_things/Statistics/Analogies between Missing Data and Causal Inference.md

-The clearest framework for causal inference has a tight relationship with missing data imputation.
+The clearest framework for causal inference has a tight relationship with #missing-data imputation.
 However, the range of problems addressed seem to require a slew of distinct estimators.
 It is not always clear in which circumstances we should apply each estimation procedure.

 Like most statistical work the practical details should be worked out in code for the clearest demonstration.
 However, here we'll describe (as best we can) the conceptual underpinning of important estimators.
 Their usage and motivation.